This baked eggplant rollatini is easy to make and deliciously comforting. You won’t be able to resist the ricotta and

 - Baked, not fried.
-Like with eggplant meatballs or cauliflower steak, each bite is packed with flavor but doesn’t feel heavy thanks to the lack of excess oil.
+Like with eggplant meatballs, each bite is packed with flavor but doesn’t feel heavy, thanks to the lack of excess oil.

 - Gluten free and vegetarian.
 This recipe is naturally gluten-free and vegetarian, making it perfect for dinner parties and get-togethers!
 It’s also low carb.